mkoehnenlmu/mlops_project_23/reports/README.md

 >
 > Answer:

-We implemented 18 tests, that focus on the core parts of a machine learning application.
-This are namely the data, the model, it's training and inference.
+We implemented 18 tests that focus on the core parts of a machine learning application.
+This are namely the data, the model, its training and inference.
-For data tests concern shape checks and preprocessing, the model is also tested w.r.t. shapes of in- and output.
+Four data tests concern shape checks and preprocessing, the model is also tested w.r.t. shapes of in- and output.
 For training we ensure correctness of basic functionalities like model creation, hyperparameters and logging.
 Inference is one of the most vital but also error prone part of our application as it is exposed to day to day usage.
-Therefor it has the largest share of tests, that ensure basic availability of the application as well as correct responses to different user inputs.
+Therefore it has the largest share of tests, that ensure basic availability of the application as well as correct responses to different user inputs.

 ### Question 8